CrunchyStudios/crunchy-tunes/CONTRIBUTING.md

 you get here again and nothing is broken and all the tests pass.

 ### Make a pull request

+Push the changes on your local feature branch to a new branch on your fork:
+`git push -u origin <feature_branch_name>`

 Make a clear pull request from your fork and branch to the upstream master branch, detailing exactly what changes you made and what feature this